0xdod/0xdod.github.io/content/posts/kubernetes-and-cloud-native-architecture-for-dummies/index.md

 date = 2025-06-19T17:00:04+01:00
 draft = false
-tags = ['devops', 'kubernetes'] image = "/images/posts/kubernetes/kubernetes-and-cloud-native-architecture-for-dummies.png"
+tags = ['devops', 'kubernetes'] image = "images/featured-image.png"
 +++

 As someone who's just embarked on their [Kubernetes](https://kubernetes.io) journey and recently earned the [KCNA](https://training.linuxfoundation.org/certification/kubernetes-cloud-native-associate/) (Kubernetes and Cloud Native Associate) certification, I want to share my understanding of what Kubernetes and the [cloud native](https://cncf.io) world are all about.

+So GRWM as I explain kubernetes to you!! 🚀

+---

-## Life Before Kubernetes: The Monolithic Era and Its Challenges
+## The Monolithic Era and Its Challenges

 Before Kubernetes, applications were often built and deployed as a monolith.
 A typical traditional application sits in a large, single codebase containing all its functionalities – user interface, business logic, database interactions, everything bundled into one big monolith.